 By ALEXANDER MALLIN, KATHERINE FAULDERS and LUKE BARR, ABC News

-(WASHINGTON) — Attorney General William Barr is testifying before the House Judiciary Committee Tuesday for the first time in his year-and-a-half long tenure as the nation’s top law enforcement official.
+(WASHINGTON) — Attorney General William Barr is set to testify before the House Judiciary Committee Tuesday for the first time in his year-and-a-half long tenure as the nation’s top law enforcement official.

-Democrats are grilling him over a long list of controversies and his repeated interventions in matters of interest to President Donald Trump.
+Democrats hope to grill him over a long list of controversies and his repeated interventions in matters of interest to President Donald Trump.